TruStacks/trustacks/docs/docs/quickstart.md

 ### Plan

-Run the following command to build an action plan
+Run the following command to build an action plan from your project source.

 ```bash
 tsctl plan --name <plan_name> --source <path_to_source>